 Surprise billing has been a part of our healthcare system for far too long, with consumers facing unexpected out-of-network costs even when going to in-network facilities for procedures seemingly covered by insurance.
 A survey by NORC (National Opinion Research Center) at the University of Chicago found that 57% of American adults have been hit with a surprise bill.
 It’s been far too prevalent, with consumers having no idea how to decipher their insurance benefits, which providers are included in their plan’s network or exactly what is covered.
 Trying to fight these surprise bills has been even more perplexing and stressful, and often an exercise in futility.

 No one should need a doctoral degree to understand what they’re paying for, right?

-As of January 2022, surprise billing may be winding down (in theory), thanks to the No Surprises Act.
-It’s way too soon to celebrate the end of this practice, but the legislation is a sign of better days ahead for consumers across the country.
+Enter the No Surprises Act, which went into effect January 2022.
+While it’s still way too soon to celebrate the end of surprise billing, this legislation is (hopefully) a sign of better days ahead for consumers across the country.

 Check out our infographic below for more data on surprise billing and the No Surprises Act.